UBC-DSCI/introduction-to-datascience-python/source/viz.md

 to refine things.
 This plot is fairly straightforward, and there is not much visual noise to remove.
 But there are a few things we must do to improve clarity, such as adding informative axis labels and making the font a more readable size.
-To add axis labels, we use the `title` argument along with `alt.X` and `alt.Y` functions.
+To add axis labels, we use the `title` method along with `alt.X` and `alt.Y` functions.
 To change the font size, we use the `configure_axis` function with the `titleFontSize` argument.